 Congenitally "Corrected" Transposition of Great Arteries

-- In this naming scheme, the first letter refers to the type of visceroatrial sinus, solitus (S), inversus (I), or ambiguous (A); the second letter to the type of ventricular sinus, D-loop ventricles with the right ventricle on right side and left ventricle on left side (D) or L-loop ventricles with the right ventricle on the left side and left ventricle on the right (L); and the third letter to the relationship of the great arteries, dextro being non-malpositined with the aortic valve on the right side (D) or levo (L) with the aortic valve on the left side relative to the pulmonary artery.
+The lesion is one of two types: 1) the more common SLL, and 2) its mirror image, the IDD (less common).
+In this naming scheme, the first letter refers to the type of visceroatrial sinus, solitus (S), inversus (I), or ambiguous (A); the second letter to the type of ventricular sinus, D-loop ventricles with the right ventricle on right side and left ventricle on left side (D) or L-loop ventricles with the right ventricle on the left side and left ventricle on the right (L); and the third letter to the relationship of the great arteries, dextro being non-malpositioned with the aortic valve on the right side (D) or levo (L) with the aortic valve on the left side relative to the pulmonary artery.

 SLL is characterized by situs solitus of the atria and viscera and levocardia.
 In this case, the superior and inferior vena cavae lie on the right side and drain into the right atrium.
 The right atrium empties into a finely trabeculated left ventricle through a mitral valve with two papillary muscles (L-looping).
 The great vessels are said to be inverted with the aortic valve to the left relative to the pulmonary valve and lie in a parallel rather than crossed position as in the normal anatomy.

-- The IDD type is a mirror image of SLL and consists of situs inversus (inversion of the abdominal organs) and dextrocardia.
+Although SLL is more common than IDD, it is still considered a rare defect with an incidence of 0.02-0.07 per 1,000 live births.
+In the period between 1988 and 2002 at Children's Hospital in Boston, there were 83 patients diagnosed with SLL and 20 diagnosed with IDD.
+The IDD type is a mirror image of SLL and consists of situs inversus (inversion of the abdominal organs) and dextrocardia.
 In this case, the superior and inferior vena cavae are left-sided and drain into an atrium that opens to a left ventricle.
 The left ventricle then connects to a left-sided pulmonary artery.
 The right atrium receives the pulmonary venous return which then drains into a morphologic right ventricle through a tricuspid valve (D-loop).
 The right ventricle then connects to a right-sided anterior aorta (D transposition).